Paul Conway (Headteacher)

 I have always been a keen sportsman including playing local soccer and cricket and I continue to try and play golf!

 I have lived in St Bernadette’s Parish for nearly 50 years and my three sons have all had the benefit of being educated at St Bernadette’s.

 I have really enjoy supporting St Bernadette’s in its ambition to be the best it can be!

 Laura Cutler (Foundation Governor)

-I am now enjoying being a full time mother to my daughters who both attend St Bernadette’s.
+I spent several years working as a school chaplaincy coordinator in both Middlesbrough and Hexham and Newcastle Diocese before becoming a full time parent.
+I am now enjoying being a mother to my daughters who both attend St Bernadette’s and working as a chaplain at St Peter’s.
 I enjoy being part of St Bernadette’s Local Management Board as a foundation governor.

 Mike Wren (Foundation Governor)

 I was born in Thornaby and I am the youngest in a family of three other siblings.
 I attended St. Patrick’s RC Primary and Secondary Schools in Thornaby.
 My Catholic education continued at St. Mary’s Sixth Form College, were my involvement in special educational needs, developing inclusive opportunities for children with disabilities and charitable giving all first began.
 I am married to Claire, who is a former pupil of St. Bernadette’s.
 Our daughter loves attending the School and Church, which has really inspired my interest in becoming a Foundation Governor.